-I own a couple of caravans for rent in Great Yarmouth and having spent many of my own holidays in static caravans, I know what I would expect so provide the same for my guests.
-The kitchen might not be used very often, because people tend to regularly eat out but if you do want to cook a proper meal it’s really annoying if the kitchen isn’t well equipped.
-The kitchens in my caravans have everything anyone could need to cook a 3 course meal.
-There’s not that many people who drink from tea cups any more so mugs are must and little things matter too that we don’t give a second thought to when we are home, like tin openers, a corkscrew and a vegetable peeler.
+I own a couple of caravans for rent in Great Yarmouth and having spent many of my own holidays in static caravans, I know what I would expect to provide the same for my guests.
+The kitchen might not be used very often because people tend to regularly eat out but if you do want to cook a proper meal it’s really annoying if the kitchen isn’t well equipped.
+The kitchens in my caravans have everything anyone could need to cook a 3-course meal.
+There are not that many people who drink from teacups anymore so mugs are must and little things matter too that we don’t give a second thought to when we are home, like tin openers, a corkscrew and a vegetable peeler.

 A TV keeps kids entertained at times when they are in the caravan and it’s always a good idea to pick up some free leaflets from the tourist office so that guests know where they can go in the local area to have fun.

 I am a great believer in all things practical for people who rent my holiday caravan in North Wales, so my caravan for rent has all the usual things like a fully equipped kitchen but it’s also got a dishwasher.
 Who wants to wash dishes by hand when they are on holiday?
 I also make sure there are a few dishwashing tablets so that they have something to use before they go and do their shopping.
 Also provided is: